SOFTWARE COMPANIES StandardisE ON NETSUITE

 give us the integrated view we really needed to understand

 our business.
-With NetSuite we now have everything in
+With NetSuite we will have everything

-one place, and having a unified view of critical information
+in one place, and having a unified view of critical

 Retail Management Solutions